mileweb/docs-content-cdn/docs/recipes/api-acceleration.md

 that the API user name and client IP are added to the cache key.
 This ensures that the cached content will be served only to the same user from the same IP address.
 Combined with HTTPS and the short cache time of 1 minute, this should be reasonably safe for most applications in the industry.
+By default, only responses to `GET` method are cached.
+You can use the [proxy_cache_methods](/docs/edge-logic/supported-directives#proxy_cache_methods) directive to cache other responses.
 Another thing to notice is that we allow the clients to use the `Cache-Control: no-cache` header field to bypass the cache.
 When a CDN360 server sees this field value, it will go directly to the origin without looking up the cache.
 Lastly, we enabled the [Fast Route to origin](/docs/edge-logic/supported-directives#origin_fast_route)